 Similar to most of the quilted competitors, the Nano Puff demonstrates a great level of breathability while outside playing.
 The materials are thinner, while the insulation isn't super stacked.
 Also, because of the quilted design, there are tiny perforations throughout the material, allowing air to move in and out quite easily.
 These features make it a great option for hiking, climbing, and use as a mid-layer during the winter months.

 Style & Fit

 This jacket features many cute colors with a complementary baffling design.
 While Patagonia advertises this piece as having a "regular fit", most of our testers (with an athletic build) found this jacket to be very boxy.
 The sleeves are long enough for fairly long arms, but the cut is a little shorter and rides up when putting arms overhead.
 We enjoyed wearing this piece out on the town as its quilted design is quite stylish and perfect for a casual evening out.

-The hoody jacket comes with a price tag of $249.
+The hoody jacket comes with a higher price tag.
 While the construction looks high quality, we aren't impressed with the stitching.
 We noted many fly-away threads on this piece, signaling a lack of craftsmanship.
 That said, for its purpose and the many other highlights of its performance, no other jacket is this inexpensive.
 As a result, we'd say its at value, with a few caveats.